Miss Martian: Fictional character biography

-Miss Martian is a White Martian known as M'gann M'orzz.
-She serves as a member of the Teen Titans during the year between the events depicted in Infinite Crisis and the "One Year Later" stories.
-On Earth, she simplifies her name to Megan Morse.
+Miss Martian is a White Martian known as M'gann M'orzz, who fled to the Vega system to escape the civil war between her people and the Green Martians.
+Eventually reaching the safety of Earth, she becomes a provisional member of the Teen Titans during the year between the events depicted in "Infinite Crisis" and the "One Year Later" storylines.
+On Earth, she simplifies her name to "Megan Morse".

-M'gann M'orzz was originally sent by rocket from Mars to the Vega system to escape the civil war between the Green Martians and the White Martians.
-To date, it is still unknown when she came to Earth from Vega.

-Initially, M'gann pretended to be a Green Martian, like the Martian Manhunter, and joined the Teen Titans.
-After her feelings were hurt through insensitivity and misunderstanding with her teammates, M'gann left the Titans to be a hero in Australia.
+Upon meeting J'onn J'onzz, M'gann chooses to suppress her White Martian identity and takes the physical form of a Green Martian.
+After her feelings were hurt through insensitivity and misunderstanding with her teammates, M'gann left the Titans and began an independent superhero career in Australia.
 Though the Titans suspected she might have been a traitor, it turned out that her accuser, Bombshell, was the actual traitor.
 After helping the team defeat Bombshell and proving her loyalty, she was accepted as a full member of the Titans.

-M'gann and Cyborg travel to Belle Reve to interrogate the depowered Bombshell.
-M'gann, using her telepathy on Bombshell, discovers the existence of Titans East (Bombshell is seemingly murdered by a mind-controlled Batgirl soon thereafter, but eventually recovers).
-M'gann fights Sun Girl, who claims to be from a future in which Martians are slaves because of something that M'gann will do (Sun Girl also claims that in the future M'gann will be her slave).
-Unable to convince Sun Girl to tell her what she will do in the future, M'gann dives into the ocean and then hits Sun Girl with a mass of water, dousing her flames.

 The Titans Tomorrow appear with Miss Martian as a member.
 She has a different look, having embraced her White Martian heritage.
 Having changed her name to Martian Manhunter, she is killed by her present-day counterpart.
 As a result of this encounter, the consciousness of her future self has taken refuge in Megan's own mind.
 An epilogue to the "Titans of Tomorrow: Today!" storyline depicts Miss Martian eight years in the future; she colludes with Lex Luthor and Tim Drake, the Robin of the time and with whom she is having an affair, to clone several deceased Titans, including Superboy and Kid Flash.